[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

-In addition to the time spent in two class meetings per week, students will be responsible for about 3-5 hours per week of academic work outside of the classroom.
-This work will consist of programming homework, watching some videos about programming and related computer science topics, reading/study of textbook material, and use of [and experimentation with] the Java programming language and topics discussed in class.
-Homework assignments are performed individually in this class, unlike CMSI 185.
-The intent of this course is to provide the necessary practice required to begin to master the subjects and topics covered.
+In addition to the time spent in two class meetings per week, you will be responsible for about 3-5 hours per week of academic work outside of the classroom consisting of programming homework, watching some videos about programming and related computer science topics, reading/study of textbook material, and use of [and experimentation with] the Java programming language and topics discussed in class.
+Homework/labwork assignments are performed individually in this class.

 There are two textbooks for this course.
 Since they are considered

 recommended and are not